VanessaTsang888/using-react-hooks/notes.md

 Output the history array on every keystroke.
 A simple historyList with a map in our JSX-rendered output does this.
 -> create a JS expression that maps over historyList and then renders each item of the historyList array.
 Now we have 2 state items being traked, inputText and the historyList array.

+I have a repo for this course in my GitHub and have committed my code up there: https://github.com/VanessaTsang888/using-react-hooks

+2 - Uing useRef T0 Enable MouseOver:
+Another common Hook.

+What:
+Primarily used to allow access directly to an element in the DOM.
+Then we can work with that element, to change what the users sees.

+A seniro that directly access an HTML element:
+Program a hover-over effect that turns a black & white image to colour when user hovers over it/mouse over it and back to b&w when user hovers out of it.

+1. Create a new JS file named: 'ImageChangeOnMouseOver' in our pages directory.
+The name of that file becomes our url route when user browse to the site.
+2. Write a simple React functional component called: 'ImageChangeOnMouseOver', with 2 image elements, that each point to their own b&w pic.
+3. The way that Next.js handles static resources like pictures is, by default, anything we put in the folder /public is available to a running app, as if that were in the base URL of the website.
+4. Setting our 2-source attributes to two separate b&w images.

+Why I don't have a src folder?
+I've had to create a src folder to match with instructures folders.
+I ran the app but not working as expected as:

+-> ImageToggleOnMouseOver -> onMouseOver -> the lowercase 'o' was uppercase which is wrong.
+-> ImageChangeOnMouseOver -> within the component, the extension: .jpg was missing on 2 of the paths.

+Now working and taken a screenshot of it.
+Comitted to my GitHub.